National sports team: Popularity of the competition

 The popularity of the international competition that a team participates in has the biggest influence on the popularity of national sports team.
 There is a certain amount of prestige which is associated with competing on the "world stage".

 Competitions with the most teams involved offer the most international competition and are often most popular.
 The most popular multi-sport international competitions that include team sports include the Olympic Games, Asian Games are relatively open for participation.
 Other competitions that are specific to sports, such as the FIFA World Cup (Association football), Rugby World Cup (rugby union) and Cricket World Cup (cricket) allow many countries to qualify.
 For instance, the popularity of the Socceroos is heightened during the FIFA World Cup simply due to participation in a global event.

 However, how even the competition is also matters.
 Even if there are a large number of participants, if a handful of teams dominate or if many of the teams are from countries where the sport lack sufficient depth to field a quality side, then the overall competition will not be taken seriously.

 Competitiveness or success of a team

-The popularity of a national team can also be due to a team being successful even if the sport itself is not popular in a country.
+The popularity of a national team can also be due to a team being successful even if the sport itself is not popular in a country, an example is the growing popularity of the Brazilian Baseball Team, due its recent results such as the silver medal at 2023 Pan-Am Games, and being able to qualify once again for the World Baseball Classic.

+On the other hand, the streak of bad results and/or lack of titles may affect the popularity of a team, the Brazilian Football Association Team, has decreased in popularity, among other reasons, due to the drought of 24 years without a FIFA World Cup title.